lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 Most often the visualization network is executed more than once.
 For example, we may change the parameters of, or the input to, a process object.
 This is typically due to user interaction: The user may be exploring or methodically varying input to observe results.
 After one or more changes to the process object or its input, we must execute the network to generate up-to-date results.

 For highest performance, the process objects in the visualization network must execute only if a change occurs to their input.
-In some networks, as shown in Figure 4–6, we may have parallel branches that need not execute if objects are modified local to a particular branch.
+In some networks, as shown in **Figure 4–6**, we may have parallel branches that need not execute if objects are modified local to a particular branch.
 In this figure, we see that object D and the downstream objects E and F must execute because D’s input parameter is changed, and objects E and F depend on D for their input.
 The other objects need not execute because there is no change to their input.

 We can control the execution of the network using either a demand-driven or event-driven approach.
 In the demand-driven approach, we execute the network only when output is requested, and only that portion of the network affecting the result.
 In the event-driven approach, every change to a process object or its input causes the network to reexecute.
 The advantage of the eventdriven approach is that the output is always up to date (except during short periods of computation).
 The advantage of the demand-driven approach is that large numbers of changes can be processed without intermediate computation (i.e., data is processed only after the request for data is received).
 The demand-driven approach minimizes computation and results in more interactive visualization networks.